ultraq/react-icu-message-formatter/README.md

 ### FormattedMessage

-A React component for selecting the ICU message string to format.
+React wrapper for the ICU message formatter's `format` method, using the props and context to pass along to that method.

 Props:
+ - **id**: the value of the key from the configured `messages` to use as the message that you wish to have formatted for display
+ - **values**: optional, an object of placeholder data to fill out the message

+### FormattedHtmlMessage

+React wrapper for the ICU message formatter's `format` method that allows for HTML to be emitted.
+Only use this component for messages that you have complete control over (ie: not user-entered strings), otherwise you open yourself up to XSS attacks.

+Props:
- - **id**: the value of the key from the configured [`messages`](#messageformatterprovider) to use as the message that you wish to have formatted for display
+ - **id**: the value of the key from the configured `messages` to use as the message that you wish to have formatted for display
  - **values**: optional, an object of placeholder data to fill out the message

 ### withMessageFormatter(Component)